dekorateio/dekorate/readme.md

 </dependency>
 ```
 #### Annotation less configuration

+It is possible to completely bypass annotations by utilizing already-existing, framework-specific metadata.
+This mode is
-The annotation less configuration is only supported for Spring Boot applications (i.e. at least one project class is annotated with `@SpringBootApplication`).
-So, for Spring Boot applications, all you need to do, is adding one of the starters (`io.dekorate:kubernetes-spring-starter` or `io.dekorate:openshift-spring-starter`) to the classpath.
+currently only supported for Spring Boot applications (i.e. at least one project class is annotated with `@SpringBootApplication`).

+So, for Spring Boot applications, all you need to do is add one of the starters (`io.dekorate:kubernetes-spring-starter` or
+`io.dekorate:openshift-spring-starter`) to the classpath.
 No need to specify an additional annotation.
-This provides the fastest way to get started using [dekorate](https://github.com/dekorateio/dekorate) with [spring boot](https://spring.io/projects/spring-boot).
+This provides the fastest way to get started using [dekorate](https://github.com/dekorateio/dekorate) with [Spring Boot](https://spring.io/projects/spring-boot).

-To customize/dekorate the generated manifests you can use `application.yml` / `application.properties` both, or even use annotations along with  `application.yml` / `application.properties`.
-Note that `application.yml` / `application.properties` take precedence over annotation configuration.
+To customize the generated manifests you can add `dekorate` properties to your `application.yml` or `application.properties`
+descriptors, or even use annotations along with `application.yml` / `application.properties` though if you define `dekorate`

-The order where these resources are used are:
+properties then the annotation configuration will be replaced by the one specified using properties.

+Dekorate looks for supported configuration as follows in increasing order of priority, meaning that any configuration found in
+an `application` descriptor will override any existing annotation-specified configuration:

 1. Annotations
 2. `application.properties`